-Victim testifies against Melanie Curtin on rape accusation, claims not to know who initiated encounter
+Woman testifies against Melanie Curtin on rape accusation, says she doesn't know who initiated encounter

 Latest Weather Blog

-Victim testifies against Melanie Curtin on rape accusation, claims not to know who initiated encounter
+Woman testifies against Melanie Curtin on rape accusation, says she doesn't know who initiated encounter

 LIVINGSTON — A woman told a Livingston Parish jury on Friday that she was so intoxicated during a videotaped sexual encounter 12 years ago that she has no idea who initiated it.